 Romullo Baratto is an editor at ArchDaily Brazil and often collaborates on projects with Archdaily.
 He is an architect and urban planner, with a Masters in architecture and Cinema from FAU-USP.
 Apart from ArchDaily, he also works as an independent photographer and filmmaker at studio Flagrante trying to explore the relations between movement and space through images.
 He was part of the curatorial team for the 11th São Paulo Architecture Biennial in 2017.

-Monica Arellano is in charge of editorial area at Archdaily Mexico.
+Monica Arellano is an editor at Archdaily Mexico.
 She studied at the Faculty of Architecture, UNAM and participated in the Coreographic Lab "Collective Jumps" with the german choreographer Isabelle Schad.
 She has collaborated in various museographic and editorial projects with Fundación ICA and worked as an architect at Sinestesia Arquitectos.